 Recognise and apply duty of care, professional ethics, roles and responsibilities and values relevant to the scope of practice of clinical exercise physiology.
-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; and use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems.

 UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; work collaboratively as part of a team, negotiate, and resolve conflict; and take pride in their professional and personal integrity.